Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Shingles Vaccine

-- It also reduces the risk of PHN.
+- It reduces the risk of shingles and the risk of PHN.

 Who Should Get Vaccinated?